 6WIND recently received some very high-level industry validation that I would like to call attention to.
 I enjoyed reading Tom Nolle’s blog (“In Search of Router Alternatives, Part 1” , “Beyond Routers: Part Two” ) regarding router alternatives in networking today.

 It’s an informative read for anyone interested in the migration from hardware to software-based routers and virtualization.
-6WIND is in great company with AT&T and we appreciate Tom’s observation: “I like the virtual-router 6WIND approach for its simplicity of message—replace routers with virtual routers.
+6WIND is in great company with AT&T and we appreciate Tom’s observation: “I like the virtual-router 6WIND approach for its simplicity of message—replace routers with Virtual Border Routers.
 It’s easy to understand and to sell.”

 I fully agree vRouters can now address a large number of enterprise and operator use cases including border routers, PE, uCPE, security gateways, CG-NAT, BNG, etc…

 The performance of data plane networking software, including IPsec, which is very demanding for processor CPUs, can now compete with legacy architecture except for the very high end.
 One of the reasons why Brocade / Vyatta didn’t succeed is performance.
 Based on lower performance Linux software routers, they could not sustain the required performance and were too expensive due to hardware price.

 Modern data plane networking software is based on DPDK (Data Plane Development Kit), an open source project launched by Intel and 6WIND in 2013, which is now at the Linux Foundation.
 It became the de facto standard for Intel and Arm architectures.
 DPDK-based software requires less cores to process the same amount of traffic and makes vRouters very competitive as Tom explains (50 to 80% cost savings).

 Performance is also of first importance in applications such as uCPE.
 Network throughput is increasing with fiber connections and the CPU resources are scarce.
 Optimized vRouters can save a large number of CPU cores for applications.